 Rethinking the tools used in fisheries management is something Long Live the Kings has continuously worked on over the past 30 years.
 In collaboration with their partners, they look to create better-informed practices that address the challenges of climate change, government policies and fisheries development—areas that frequently have complex and conflicting mandates.
 Making these best practices known and teaching them throughout the international community is one sure way to help restore salmon populations worldwide.

 Survive the Sound

-Duke’s Chowder House is proud to be supporting the newest interactive initiative by Long Live the Kings.
+Duke’s Seafood & Chowder is proud to be supporting the newest interactive initiative by Long Live the Kings.
 It’s called Survive the Sound, and it’s a great way to have fun, win prizes, and support steelhead salmon recovery in the Salish Sea.